novel-zlood/novel-zlood.github.io/source/_posts/rptc/rptc-103.md

 ---

-As the end of the workday approached, Lee Hyun-woo donned his coat and headed out.
+As the end of the workday approached, Lee Hyun-woo put on his coat and headed out.

-While starting his car in the parking lot, he saw Kim Yoon-soo walking towards the company entrance.
+As he started his car in the parking lot and began to drive out, he saw Kim Yun-su walking towards the company entrance.

-Quickly rolling down the window, he looked at him.
+He quickly rolled down the window and looked at him.

 "Hyung!"

 "Oh?
-President Lee?
+Mr. Lee?
 Where are you going?"

-"Yes, I have a quick errand to run."
+"Yes, I have some errands to run."

-"Ah, what a shame.
-I should have called."
+"Ah, that's too bad.
+I should have called first."

 "What's the matter?"

-"Today, the line finally got completed.
-Since the day to start modem production is imminent, I came to report to you."
+"We finally completed the line today.
+The day to start modem production is imminent, so I came to report to you."

 "Wow, already?
-Then I must drop by later.
+Then I'll definitely have to stop by later.
 I'm curious about it."

 "Sure, drive safely."

-Kim Yoon-soo said goodbye with a look of regret on his face.
+Kim Yun-su said his farewell with a slightly disappointed look on his face.

-Lee Hyun-woo gently pressed the accelerator after rolling up the window.
+Lee Hyun-woo rolled up the window again and gently pressed the accelerator.

 'Thank goodness.
-Things are going well there too.'
+Things seem to be going well over there too.'

-In fact, 【One Computer】, thanks to its acquaintance with Lee Hyun-woo, was one of the companies, aside from 【Jungle】, rapidly on the path to success.
+In fact, 【One Computer】 was one of the companies that was on the fast track to success, thanks to knowing Lee Hyun-woo aside from 【Jungle】.

-Once the mass production of modems began, orders from companies dealing with high-speed internet in the country would flood in, and 【One Computer】 would achieve tremendous success.
+Soon, when the mass production of modems begins, orders from domestic companies dealing with high-speed internet will pour in, and 【One Computer】 will achieve tremendous success.

-'Not only there, but 【Alpha Cast】 and 【Samjin Computer】 will also see results soon, right?'
+'Not just there, but 【Alpha Cast】 and 【Samjin Computer】 should see results soon too, right?'

-The former was on the brink of producing MP3 players, while the latter was about to start testing high-speed internet.
+The former was on the verge of MP3 player production, and the latter was about to start testing high-speed internet.

-Achieving such business overnight was impossible, but both companies had the know-how.
+Achieving this business overnight was impossible, but both companies were seasoned and experienced.

-【Alpha Cast】 was well-versed in related technology through car stereos, and 【Samjin Computer】 had already had extensive discussions with cable TV.
+【Alpha Cast】 was well-versed in related technologies through car stereos, and 【Samjin Computer】 had discussed extensively with cable TV before pausing.

-'At this rate, Korea's IT ecosystem might surpass the US.'
+'At this rate, Korea's IT ecosystem might surpass the U.S.'

-It's not impossible.
+Nothing is impossible.

-Then, the foreign capital investments Lee Hyun-woo had hoped for would become more active.
+Then the foreign investment that Lee Hyun-woo hoped for would become more active domestically.

-The capital that flowed out like a receding tide during the past foreign exchange crisis could surge in like a flood this time.
+The capital that flowed out like an ebb tide during the past foreign exchange crisis could come rushing in like a flood this time around.

-Thinking about it again, it's about countering bubbles with bubbles.
+Thinking about it again, it's like fighting a bubble with a bubble.

-'Well, not everything goes the way I want.'
+'Well, not everything goes as I wish.'

-Just like 【Bohan Group】 and the soon-to-be bankrupt 【Misam Group】.
+Like 【Bohan Group】, and the soon-to-be bankrupt 【Misam Group】.

-Many companies will fall and collapse.
+There will be quite a few companies that will fall and collapse.

-But if new IT groups solidly fill the void, and the existing conglomerates become more solidified?
+But if newborn IT groups can firmly fill those voids and existing conglomerates become stronger?

-‘Maybe we won't have to invoke the IMF?’
+'We might not need to summon the IMF?'

-Personally, Lee Hyun-woo thought that just because a foreign exchange crisis occurred, it wasn't necessary to rely on the IMF.
+Personally, Lee Hyun-woo didn't think it was necessary to rely on the IMF just because a foreign exchange crisis occurred.

 Because the IMF demanded too harsh a price.

-It could be overcome through labor-management cooperation, like the Singapore or Malaysia model.
+Just like the Singapore or Malaysia model, the labor and management can coexist and overcome the crisis.

-‘If it goes this way, it will be both interesting and rewarding.’
+'This would be both fun and rewarding.'

-A mission impossible to realize in a previous life.
+A mission that would have been impossible to achieve in his past life.

-This time, he intended to give it a try.
+This time, he intends to try.

-Even if it’s just for fun, Lee Hyun-woo always tackled things seriously in his past life and always reached the goal of success.
+Though he might do it just for fun if it doesn't work out, Lee Hyun-woo always tackled things seriously in his past life and always reached the goal of success.

 Considering the steps, today was the time to shake the chairman of 【Guseong Group】.

-‘I have to win over Kim Sung-moo's heart unconditionally!’
+'I must win over Kim Sung-moo's heart!'

-Having read and almost memorized his autobiography dozens of times, Lee Hyun-woo was confident.
+Having read his autobiography dozens of times and practically memorized it, Lee Hyun-woo was confident.

-Realizing this, he noticed he was gripping the steering wheel tightly.
+Realizing this, he noticed he was gripping the steering wheel tightly without realizing it.

-After avoiding traffic, he soon arrived at Kim Sung-moo's residence, took a deep breath, and got out of the car.
+After avoiding the traffic, he arrived at Chairman Kim Sung-moo's residence shortly thereafter, took a deep breath, and got out of the car.

 * * *

-A little later, Lee Hyun-woo entered a house large enough to be described as a palace.
+A little later, Lee Hyun-woo entered a house that was large enough to be called a palace.

 "Welcome.
-Ah, this is my father."
+Ah, this is our father."

 "Nice to meet you."

-"And this is my mother."
+"And this is our mother."

 "Nice to meet you."

 "These are my siblings.
 You know Ah-young, and this is Kim Ah-jin.
-She’s studying abroad but is back in Korea for vacation.
-And this is Kim Na-yoon, a senior in high school."
+She's studying abroad but came to Korea for a break.
+And this is Kim Na-yoon, a high school senior."

-When introduced to Kim Tae-hyun's younger sisters, Lee Hyun-woo smiled and nodded lightly.
+As he was introduced to Kim Tae-hyun's sisters, Lee Hyun-woo smiled and nodded lightly.

 Then,

-"Alright, let's have dinner first."
+"Shall we have a meal first?"

-At Kim Sung-moo's word, everyone turned in the direction he indicated.
+At Kim Sung-moo's words, everyone turned in the direction he indicated.

-‘There must be a dining table over there.’
+'It seems the dining table is over there.'

-The house was so spacious that one had to remember where everything was.
+This house is so big that one needs to remember where everything is.

-Even going to the restroom and coming back, one might get lost trying to find their seat.
+If you go to the bathroom, you might get lost trying to find your way back to your seat.

-With this thought, Lee Hyun-woo approached the dining table, and Kim Tae-hyun kindly prepared a seat for him.
+With that thought, as he approached the dining table, Kim Tae-hyun kindly guided him to a seat.

-"Very few people have dined with our entire family at this table.
-Consider yourself honored."
+"Very few people have had a meal with our entire family at this table.
+You should feel honored."

 "Yes, hyung."

-"Hey, don't overdo it.
-It’s not like we're dining with some great people."
+"Oh, don't be so formal.
+It's not like we've dined with some great people."

-Kim Sung-moo's wife, Jang Hee-jin, said this to Kim Tae-hyun with a laugh.
+Kim Sung-moo's wife, Jang Hee-jin, smiled and spoke to Kim Tae-hyun.

-Looking at this, it seemed more like an ordinary family rather than a conglomerate’s household.
+Looking at this, it seemed more like an ordinary family rather than a typical chaebol household.

-‘Did they stage this for me?’
+'Maybe they put on a bit of a show because of me?'

-Or maybe the house atmosphere was bright because the daughters were still unmarried.
+Or perhaps the house atmosphere was bright because the daughters were not yet married.

-During the meal, the daughters showed various interests.
+Indeed, during the meal, the daughters showed various interests.

-"You’re incredible, aren’t you?
-You started your company last year and have already become a market leader, partnering with foreign companies and expanding overseas?"
+"You're quite impressive, aren't you?
+You started a company last year and rose to dominate the market, and you're even partnering with foreign companies for overseas expansion?"

-"I don't know about other things, but my classmates use 【Jungle Music】 a lot.
-Recently, there’s a promotion where you get 300 coins for a 10,000 won top-up, so they use it even more."
+"I don't know about other things, but 【Jungle Music】 is really popular among my classmates.
+Many of them use it more because of the event where they get 300 coins for a 10,000 won recharge."

 "Hyun-woo, I can't eat.
 Stop it."

-Luckily, Kim Tae-hyun intervened.
+Fortunately, Kim Tae-hyun intervened and stopped them.

-Then Kim Ah-young quickly stepped in to calm the situation.
+Then Kim Ah-young quickly interjected to manage the situation.

-"Guys, you'll have time to ask questions after he talks with dad.
-Don’t worry."
+"Guys, there will be time after we talk with Dad.
+You can ask then."

-In any situation, Lee Hyun-woo just smiled without opening his mouth.
+In any situation, Lee Hyun-woo only smiled without opening his mouth.

 Why?

-Kim Sung-moo didn't like people who talked a lot on the first meeting.
+Chairman Kim Sung-moo didn't like people who talked a lot on the first meeting.

-It was written in his autobiography, and Kim Ah-young had also said so.
+That's what it said in his autobiography, and that's what Kim Ah-young had told him.

-‘I need to trust the autobiography and Ah-young.’
+'I should trust the autobiography and Ah-young.'

-Instead, he answered clearly when asked.
+Instead, he responded clearly to the questions asked.

-"Do you think our country can experience another period of rapid growth?"
+"Do you think our country will see the same kind of rapid growth as before?"

 "It's difficult.
-The government-led growth strategy has already hit its limit."
+The government-led growth strategy has long reached its limit."

-"But hasn't political democratization promoted economic liberalization and openness?
-One could say a new market has opened."
+"But didn't the winds of democratization in the political sphere promote economic liberalization and openness?
+You could say a new market has opened."

 "Of course.
-However, if the economic players think differently, we might lose our market."
+But if the thoughts of economic agents differ, I think our market could be taken away."

-"Right.
-The voice of labor unions and civic groups has strengthened in government policies and issues, leading to conflicts of interest between the government and businesses."
+"That's right.
+The voices of labor unions and civic groups have strengthened in government policies and issues, and conflicts have arisen in the interests of the government and companies."

-"Therefore, leadership is needed to guide these diversified economic players.
-I have always thought of you, Chairman, as someone who can resolve these conflicts and reconcile interests."
+"Therefore, leadership that can guide the diversified economic agents is necessary.
+I've always thought of you, Chairman, as someone who can resolve those conflicts and reconcile interests."

-"Hahaha, I don't like stepping forward.
-And these days, it seems one must be cautious.
-You might be accused of collusion between politics and business if you stand out."
+"Hahaha, I don't like stepping forward much.
+And in this day and age, it seems wise to be cautious.
+If you stand out unnecessarily, you hear things like collusion between politics and business."

-Lee Hyun-woo skillfully diverted or avoided sensitive topics.
+Lee Hyun-woo skillfully avoided sensitive topics or refrained from mentioning them.

-Even now.
+This time was no different.

-Although he nodded vaguely, it didn't mean he fully agreed with Chairman Kim Sung-moo's words.
+He subtly nodded but didn't fully express agreement with Chairman Kim Sung-moo's words.

-The reason he pointed to Chairman Kim Sung-moo as the person to resolve conflicts was something only Lee Hyun-woo knew.
+The reason for pointing out Chairman Kim Sung-moo as the person to resolve conflicts and reconcile interests was something only Lee Hyun-woo knew at this moment.

-‘If you step forward and let go of many things, the conflicts will disappear.’
+'If you step forward and relinquish many things, the conflicts will disappear.'

-But he continued the conversation without showing his true thoughts, maintaining a submissive demeanor until the meal ended.
+But without showing it, he continued the conversation until they finished the meal.

-At some point, only Chairman Kim Sung-moo and Lee Hyun-woo were talking, leading Jang Hee-jin to shake her head and say,
+At some point, only Chairman Kim Sung-moo and Lee Hyun-woo were talking, so in the end, Jang Hee-jin shook her head and said,

-"You probably didn't know whether the food went into your nose or ears.
-Such heavy topics should be discussed after the meal."
+"I couldn't tell if the food was going into my nose or ears.
+Such heavy topics should be discussed after finishing the meal."

-However, the post-meal conversation continued in Chairman Kim Sung-moo's office.
+However, the conversation after the meal continued in Chairman Kim Sung-moo's office.

-With just the two of them inside, without any interruptions.
+Just the two of them, without anyone else interrupting.

 * * *

-"Recently, I happened to see a blog.
+"Recently, I came across a blog by chance.
 It's called Nostradamus...
-You know it, right?"
+You know about it, right?"

-"Yes, I know.
-It’s run by an anonymous user who spreads exaggerated and misleading information."
+"Yes, I'm aware.
+An anonymous user who pretends to be smart and deceives people."

-"Hahaha, exaggerated and misleading, you say."
+"Hahaha, deceives people."

 Did Lee Hyun-woo's words please him?

-For now, Kim Sung-moo chuckled and sipped his tea.
+Kim Sung-moo chuckled and sipped his tea.

-"Okay, good.
-As you said, I don't know if it's exaggerated and misleading, but as times change, people learn more and want to share what they know.
-Moreover, recently, they have a platform to speak on.
-That's the internet."
+"Alright, good.
+As you said, I'm not sure if it deceives people, but as times have changed, people have learned more and want to share what they know.
+Moreover, now they have a platform to speak up.
+It's the internet."

-"You're absolutely right."
+"Exactly."

-"In that space, one can thoroughly hide their identity.
-For example, I could post something pretending to be someone else."
+"In that space, people can thoroughly hide their identities.
+For example, I could post something pretending not to be myself."

 "That's called anonymity."

 "Right.
-But isn't it curious?
-One of the internet's characteristics is openness.
-Yet, within it, there's the closed nature of anonymity."
+But isn't it quite strange?
+One of the characteristics of the internet is openness.
+Yet within it, there's this closed nature of anonymity."

 Through this conversation, Lee Hyun-woo subtly understood what the chairman wanted.

-‘He wants to know the identity of Nostradamus.’
+'He wants to know the identity of Nostradamus.'

 Lee Hyun-woo smiled and looked at Kim Sung-moo.

-"You're absolutely right.
-Anonymity and openness coexist curiously.
-Even I sometimes get confused about whether I'm running the portal site in the right direction."
+"Exactly.
+Anonymity and openness coexist strangely.
+Sometimes, even I get confused about whether I'm running the portal site in the right direction."

 "Hmm..."

-"So sometimes, I feel frustrated and want to tell someone about the identity of Nostradamus."
+"So, there are times when I want to tell someone about the identity of the deceptive Nostradamus."

 At that moment, Kim Sung-moo's sharp eyes focused on Lee Hyun-woo's face.

 "You mean you know."

-"Of course, I know.
-I’ve known for a long time."
+"Of course.
+And I've known for a long time."

-"Long time, you say..."
+"A long time..."

-"Yes, I knew even before the blog was started."
+"Yes, I knew even before the blog was running."

 "......"

-This time, his eyes slightly widened.
+This time, his eyes narrowed slightly.

 "It seems you know Nostradamus well."

 "Yes, that's right."

-"And you feel the need to protect this person."
+"And someone you need to protect."

 "Not necessarily."